I close my eyes, turn toward the back of the couch and curl my knees up to my chest.

 When I’m depressed, I can’t read about God’s promises.
 It hurts too much.
 But within the pages of the Bible, I find friends.

 Check out these words from Jeremiah, Elijah and David:

-“O LORD, you have deceived me, and I was deceived” Jeremiah 20:7
+“O Lord, You have deceived me, and I was deceived” (Jeremiah 20:7, English Standard Version).

 I wish I had done those things.
 But in my not doing them, God taught me the most valuable lesson of my life: His love for me is solely dependent on His character, grace and goodness.